Nuntis-Spayz/Send-To-Saber/README.md

   This 7zip (and self-extracting 7zip) contain the send-to-saber binary files and with the "sox" utility for converting sounds.
 Along with the original Open-Core Saber sound fonts and several OpenSource (Creative Commons) sound fonts with a README with uploading instructions.

+  The 7zip version contains both MAC-OS and Windows executables for the toolkit.
+  (The only variance between SFX r6 and 7zip r7 is the inclusion of the MAC-OS binaries in the 7zip archive version of the toolkit.)

   sox is available under the GPL2.0 at http://sox.sourceforge.net/ https://sourceforge.net/projects/sox/